 Because Canadian law states that a dog must be registered to be called a

-purebred and our puppies are currently unregistered, we cannot legally
+purebred and some of our puppies are unregistered, we cannot legally

-call our puppies purebred.
+call those puppies purebred.
 Most of our parent dogs are registered.
 All

 of our dogs are poodles.
 We do not cross our poodles with other